Leasing a car isn’t for everyone.

 - Don’t assume your current insurer, or the insurance company that your friend or relative recommends, is the least expensive option.
 Shopping for insurance can be simple and you can switch insurers at any time.

-- Bundling insurance often leads to a discount.
+- A home and auto insurance bundle often leads to a discount.
 You can do this by buying your car insurance from the same company you use for renters or homeowners insurance.

 Insurance companies won’t give you the discounts you’re eligible for unless they know you qualify.
 So, be sure to contact your insurer and ask about additional savings opportunities and tell them about significant changes in your life.
 If you change jobs and are driving less, get married or install anti-theft devices in your car, that could all lead to savings.